tiledt/coherent-grid/readme.md

 ## Testing

-Use `launch-test-mit5k.sh` and `launch-test-facades.sh` for training the default models.
+Use `launch-test-mit5k.sh` and `launch-test-facades.sh` for testing the default models.

 ## Testing pre-trained models